gopi487krishna/FITS_primary_header/README.md

 FITS Reader API has been designed keeping in mind the above principles (Please refer to the sections below for examples ) .
 It features

  - A policy-based design allowing users to write and control most of the parts of Reader ( Things like adding custom rules, changing the way of parsing a value, adding support for parsing new types of values and so on.
-(This really comes handy when the FILE has been custom designed according to the needs of a User ).
+(This really comes handy when the FITS File has been custom designed according to the needs of a organization).
  - No extra hassle to setup before reading fits files ( Just set a filename, reading mode ) and done that's it!.
  - Easy to use functions for manipulating and writing data back to the file
 - Very few dependencies ( For memory-mapped files - boost )